cdaringe/ripcord/README.md

 what does `ripcord` _really_ do?

-- deploys a set of [counsel](https://github.com/cdaringe/counsel) rules, on request
+- deploys a set of rules into your project, on request. :rocket:
+  - what are rules? they are _all sorts of things._ business rules, scripts, or even depedencies!
+  - see  [counsel](https://github.com/cdaringe/counsel) for more. ripcord uses counsel to apply scaffolding and enforcement.
-- enforces those rules, on request
+- enforces those rules, on request. :lock:
-- exposes tooling for report generation
+- exposes tooling for report generation! :memo:

 what rules & opinions does ripcord apply? see [module.exports.rules](https://github.com/cdaringe/ripcord/blob/master/src/index.js), or the below rules section for a high level summarization.